Program Description

 Financial Requirements

-Single applicants are further limited to no more than $2,000 in total money, including assets that are easily converted to cash.
+Single applicants are limited to no more than $2,000 in total value, including assets that are easily converted to cash.
 Married applicants have a slightly higher asset limit, which is $3,000.
-However, some assets are not counted towards this limit.
+However, some assets are not counted toward this limit.
 These exemptions include one’s home and vehicle, provided the applicant uses them.
-However, the applicant’s home equity must be valued at or below $636,000.
+However, the applicant’s home equity must be valued at or below $713,000.

-Michigan offers an alternative to the Medicaid Home Help program for seniors for whom it is no longer safe to continue to live home alone.
-Under the MI Choice waiver, seniors can receive financial assistance for an adult foster home or an assisted living residence.
+Michigan offers an alternative to the Medicaid Home Help program for seniors for whom it is no longer safe to continue living at home alone.
+Under the MI Choice Waiver, seniors can receive financial assistance for an adult foster home or an assisted living residence.
 These types of environments offer a level of care and social activities that are more appropriate for some seniors.

 Benefits and Services